KiranKumarAlugonda/mean-seed/README.md

 	- depdendency.js	Holds paths to backend folders so modules can be require'd in each file as needed without hardcoding "../" in each file.
 	- index.js
 	- server.js
-- configs	Holds local copies of the configuration file(s) for this environment.
-This folder must be manually copied over from the default configs above.
+- config_environment.json	[optional] Holds the environment configuration that will be used to determine which `app/configs` config file to use.
+This file should by copied from `app/config_environment.json` if it is used.
 It is not tracked in version control.
 - .gitignore
 - Gruntfile.js	Grunt tasks.
 Build configuration for linting, testing, concating, minifying, generating documentation
 - makefile
 - package.json	Used for npm install
 - README.md
 - README-server_setup.md
+README-server_setup_windows_mac.md
 - run.js	This is the node.js entry script.
 Run `node run.js` from the command line in the root app directory to start the server.
 - yuidoc-backend.json	Config for YUI auto docs for backend.
 - yuidoc-frontend.json	Config for YUI auto docs for frontend.

-**NOTE: Copy the `/app/configs/config.json` file to `/configs/config.json` and to `/app/test/config.json` and update it for your environment.
-The root-level configs/config.json is the main configuration file that grunt and the server application use.**

 ## Code standards and expectations